The email inbox is a terrible place to spend the majority of your time.

 Let’s get you out of that email inbox, shall we?

 Want email inbox help FAST?
 Then download The Email Extractor Kit that I’ve assembled for you.
 You’ll get my transformative email workflow that helps me get through my inbox simply and quickly along with some time-saving email templates you can use to speed up the sending of emails that you’re typing in far too often.
 You can get The Email Extractor Kit for FREE here.

 Option 1: Sort Email Differently

 By default we review our email by the date it was sent to us.
-That would be fine if the natural way to respond was the same way as how we deal with food in our fridge.
+That would be fine if the natural way to respond was the same way we deal with food in our fridge.